SeanZh30/ScientificText_Detection/README.md

 This repo is for share datasets generated from paper: Nuanced Multi-class Detection of Machine-Generated Scientific Text

-**Abstract**:
-Recent advancements in large language models (LLMs) have demonstrated their capacity to produce coherent scientific text, often indistinguishable from human-authored content.
-However, this raises significant concerns regarding the potential misuse of such techniques, posing threats to research advancement across various domains.
-In this study, we focus on nuanced detection of machine-generated scientific text and build a new multi-domain dataset for this task.
-Instead of treating the detection as binary classification as previous work, we additionally consider the classification of diverse practical usages of LLMs, including paraphrasing, summarization, and title-based generation.
-Additionally, we introduce a novel baseline model integrating contrastive learning, encouraging the model to discern similar text more effectively.
-Experimental results underscore the efficacy of our proposed method compared to prior baselines, supplemented by an analysis of domain generalization conducted on our dataset.

 ## Dataset

 We provide access to our multi-domain dataset designed for nuanced detection of machine-generated scientific text.
 The dataset is divided into training, validation, and test sets.